drsquidgeums/allie-digital-mvp/README.md

 ## 📄 Licence

-This project is open source.
-See the Open Source License page on the website and the app site for more details on usages and modification permissions.
+This project is open source and licensed under the GNU Affero General Public License v3.0.
+See the LICENSE file in the root of this repository for the full licence text, or visit https://www.gnu.org/licenses/agpl-3.0.en.html for more information on permissions.

 ## 🏢 About